dswd/vpncloud/performance.md

 $> ping DST -c 30000 -i 0.001 -s SIZE -U -q
 ```

-For all the test, the best average RTT out of 3 runs is selected.
-The latency is
+For all the test, the second best average RTT out of 5 runs is selected.
-assumed to be half of the RTT.
+The latency is assumed to be half of the RTT.

 | Payload size                  | 100 bytes       | 500 bytes       | 1000 bytes      |